evborisova/XAML_Project/README.md

 # XAML_Project

-This repository includes and API and a XAML project dedicated to managing assignments for consultants in a company.
+This repository includes an API and a XAML project dedicated to managing assignments for consultants in a company.

 Potential user of the app is a project manager or assignments manager.